kristindiannefoss/black_thursday/DTR.md

   Kris: Prefer not to work early mornings.
 Tend to be indecisive as well, lets make big kid decisions.

 *Additional Notes:
+  Aim to get 4's, except for functional expectations.
+Wants to focus on writing good code, then go back if there is time to do more.
+  Refactoring as you go along